Rthomp61/Raymond-portfolio/GITHUB_PAGES_README.md

 3. Building the project
 4. Deploying the built files to GitHub Pages

-Your site will be available at: `https://yourusername.github.io/your-repo-name/`
+Your site will be available at: `https://rthomp61.github.io/Raymond-portfolio/`

+## Troubleshooting Permission Issues

+If you encounter a permission error when deploying (error 403), see the detailed instructions in [github-actions-permissions.md](./github-actions-permissions.md) for how to fix it.

+The most common solution is to update GitHub's workflow permissions in your repository settings.